 All of the other parts will go away or I’ll be juke-ing people out of their socks just like Barry Sanders did when he retired in his prime.

 I refuse to let others dictate the direction of my life or my self-worth.
 I’ll keep on hustling.
-And I hope you will, too.
+And I hope that you will, too.

 Have you ever been denied a certain opportunity or job you felt strongly about?
 How did you handle it?
 Have you ever felt the power of saying no when you were asked to add more to your current workload?
 Leave a comment below.